ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 ---

-__Sparse files__ are files that allocate data to disk space  and summarize empty space (null bytes blocks) in the meta data, making the use of the file system storage more efficiently.
-When meta data space is allocated to data, the data is written to the file system and the count of empty space is reduced.
-In this manner reported file size and actual used disk space differs for sparse files that contain empty space.
-The size of the file gets its maximum on the file system when there is no empty data.
-Therefore sparse files makes only sense for information that has a lot of empty data or at least a lot of empty data in the beginning.
-It makes no sense to create sparse file to be filled completely with data.
+Sparse files__ are files that allocate data to disk space and aggregate empty space (blocks of zero bytes) in the metadata to make more efficient use of file system space.
+When metadata space is allocated to data, the data is written to the file system and the amount of empty space is reduced.
+In this way, the reported file size and the actual disk space used differ for sparse files that contain empty space.
+The size of the file on the file system reaches its maximum when there is no empty data.
+Therefore, sparse files only make sense for information that has a lot of empty data, or at least a lot of empty data in the beginning.
+It makes no sense to create a sparse file to be completely filled with data.

-The ability to creates sparse files is dependent on the file system.
-A peculiar feature of sparse files is the discrepancy with reported size (__apparent size__) and __actual size__ of used blocks on the storage media, which makes the use of some command not intuitive.
-This document shows how to create sparse file with different tools as well as measure them.
+The ability to create sparse files depends on the file system.
+A peculiarity of sparse files is the discrepancy between the reported size (__apparent size__) and the __actual size__ of used blocks on the storage media, which makes the use of some commands not intuitive.
+This document shows how to create sparse files using various tools and how to measure them.

-Reading sparse file will convert transparently to the application empty meta data to empty blocks filled with zero bytes.
-This is the opposite when writing.
-On Linux most modern file systems support sparse files.
-That includes NTFS but not `HFS+`.
+When reading a sparse file, empty metadata is transparently converted to empty blocks filled with zero bytes.
+Writing does the opposite.
+On Linux, most modern file systems support sparse files.
+This includes NTFS, but not `HFS+`.

-A very common usage for sparse files are disk images.
+A very common use for sparse files is disk images.
 A disk image is a large file containing data.
-Often the data is a formatted file system.
-Usually new file systems are mostly empty, therefore using sparse files for this purpose safes a large amount of real disk space until the disk image file system is filled with non empty data.
-However it has to be noted that sparse files are not a miracle.
-If a sparse file is created that is larger than the actual free space of a disk, which is possible, it will grow up to the remaining empty disk space, but not beyond.
-Of course planning ahead is important as running a file system on disk or inside a sparse file that hits the boundaries of free space is a nightmare as the kind of corruption that may occur is not predictable.
+The data is often a formatted file system.
+Usually new file systems are mostly empty, so using sparse files for this purpose saves a lot of real disk space until the disk image file system is filled with non-empty data.
+It should be noted, however, that sparse files are no miracle.
+If a sparse file is created that is larger than the actual free space of a disk, which is possible, it will grow up to the remaining free space, but not beyond.
+Of course, planning ahead is important, as running a file system on a disk or within a sparse file that hits the limits of free space is a nightmare, as the type of corruption that can occur is unpredictable.

-While the creation of a sparse file is very efficient, when used as disk image a sparse file can become fragmented and less efficient.
-Filling up file systems inside a sparse file can have unexpected effects.
-Of course some tools will not show that a certain file is a sparse file.
-And when copied or moved around the tool to do the movement or copy need to be capable of handling sparse files.
+While creating a sparse file is very efficient, when used as a disk image, a sparse file can become fragmented and less efficient.
+Filling file systems inside a sparse file can have unexpected effects.
+Of course, some tools will not indicate that a given file is a sparse file.
+And when copying or moving, the tool to do the moving or copying needs to be able to handle sparse files.
-If a too is used that can not copy a sparse file, the empty data represented in the meta data of the file system can be omitted and the result will be a corrupted file or a file which content is not usable any more.
-In a minor severe case a sparse file would be copied to a non sparse file with lot of empty space allocated to the disk, which would revert the usefulness of using sparse files.
-That might happen when using sparse file aware tool to copy a sparse file from a sparse file aware file system to a non sparse file aware file system.
+If a tool is used that cannot copy a sparse file, the empty data represented in the metadata of the file system may be omitted, and the result will be a corrupted file or a file whose contents are no longer usable.
+In a less severe case, a sparse file would be copied to a nonsparse file with a lot of empty space allocated to the disk, which would negate the usefulness of using sparse files.
+This can happen when using a sparse file aware tool to copy a sparse file from a sparse file aware file system to a non sparse file aware file system.

-The following file systems for Linux (according to Wikipedia [File Systems]) might support sparse files:
+The following file systems for Linux (according to Wikipedia [File Systems]) may support sparse files:

 - BeeGFS
 - APFS